-- A Marwick, R Lewis, Media manipulation and disinformation online, New York: Data & Society Research Institute, 2017: The study analyses how internet subcultures take advantage of the current media ecosystem to manipulate news frames, set
+- Marwick and Lewis (2017).
+Media manipulation and disinformation online: The study analyses how internet subcultures take advantage of the current media ecosystem to manipulate news frames, set

 agendas,and propagate ideas.

-- D Fallis, What is disinformation?, 2015: This paper surveys the various analyses of the concept of disinformation that have been proposed by information scientists and philosophers.
+- Fallis (2015).
+What is Disinformation?: This paper surveys the various analyses of the concept of disinformation that have been proposed by information scientists and philosophers.

-- C Wardle, H Derakhshan, Information Disorder: Toward an interdisciplinary framework for research and policy making, Council of Europe report, DGI (2017): This report is an attempt to comprehensively examine information disorder and its related challenges, such as filter bubbles and echo chambers.
+- Wardle and Herakhshan (2017).
+Information Disorder: Toward an interdisciplinary framework for research and policy making, Council of Europe DGI: This report attempts to comprehensively examine information disorder and its related challenges, such as filter bubbles and echo chambers.

-- L Konstantinovskiy, O Price, M Babakar, Arkaitz Zubiaga, Towards automated fact-checking: developing an annotation schema and benchmark for consistent automated claim detection, Full Fact, London, UK,
+- Konstantinovskiy et al. (2018).
+Towards automated fact-checking: developing an annotation schema and benchmark for consistent automated claim detection

-2018 :It is a collaborative work between Full Fact, an independent fact-checking charity, and academic partners.
+:This is collaborative project between Full Fact, an independent fact-checking charity, and academic partners.
 The work consists of identifying the set of sentences, out of a long text, deemed capable of being fact-checked.

-- Jesse Shore, Jiye Baek and Chrysanthos Dellarocas, Network structure and patterns of information diversity on Twitter, Boston University Questrom School of Business, 2016: Considering that users can choose whom to follow, prior research suggests that social media users exist in “echo chambers” or become polarized.
+- Shore, Baek, and Dellarocas (2016).
+Network structure and patterns of information diversity on Twitter: Considering that users can choose whom to follow, prior research suggests that social media users exist in “echo chambers” or become polarized.
 The authors seek evidence of this in a complete cross-section of hyperlinks posted on Twitter, using previously validated measures of the political slant of news sources to study information diversity.

-- Gordon Ramsay and Sam Robertshaw at Kings College London explore how media outlets perform a ‘damage control’ function for the Russian state: The report contains three separate analyses of English-language news content published by RT and Sputnik and its implications for news
+- Ramsay and Robertshaw (2019).
+Weaponising news RT, Sputnik and targeted disinformation: The report contains three separate analyses of English-language news content published by RT and Sputnik and its implications for news

 organisationsin Western democracies.
 Together, the analyses comprise a comprehensive analysis of how Russian state-linked news outlets play a variety of roles in different situations, ranging from coordinating damage-control messaging to amplifiers of Russian prestige and aggregators of negative content about Western domestic politics.

-- Alina Polyakova and Daniel Fried from the Atlantic Council ‘Democratic Defence Against Disinformation’: research paper
+- Polyakova and Fried (2019).
+‘Democratic Defence Against Disinformation’ for the Atlantic Council: This paper

-- Prof. Martin Innes ‘Scale of Russian Interference in European Democracy Revealed‘: Evidence of the Kremlin-backed Internet Research Agency’s long-term interest in European politics and elections
+- Innes (2019).
+The Internet Research Agency in Europe 2014-2016: This report documents the scale of Russian interference in European democracies, and is evidence of the Kremlin-backed Internet Research Agency’s long-term interest in European politics and elections

-- Prof. Divina Frau-Meigs, Societal costs of fake news in the digital single market, PE, 626.087- study requested by the IMCO Committee, European Parliament, December 2018: This study explores the mechanisms of “fake news” and their societal costs in the Digital Single Market.
+- Frau-Meigs (2018).
+Societal costs of fake news in the digital single market, a study requested by the IMCO Committee, European Parliament (PE 626.087): This study explores the mechanisms of “fake news” and their societal costs in the Digital Single Market.
 It describes the risks to the integrity of information and to the integrity of elections.
 It highlights the roles of the various actors involved in the production and amplification of such information disorders.
 Finally, it outlines responses that are being tested in different parts of Europe to deal with the issue.

-- Activist organisation Avaaz uncovered that far-right and anti-EU groups are weaponizing social media to spread false and hateful content.
-The study led to the take-down of dozens of Facebook pages around Europe which have been seen over half a billion times over the last three months.
+- Activist organisation Avaaz uncovered that far-right and anti-EU groups are weaponising social media to spread false and hateful content.
+The study led to the taking down of dozens of Facebook pages around Europe, which were seen over half a billion times over the election campaign period.

-- ISD interim briefing on Elections Information Operations Analysis presents the move towards an aggressive “narrative competition”, promoting a “culture war” dynamic around issues like migration, Muslims in Europe, family vs. progressive values.
+- An ISD interim briefing on Elections Information Operations Analysis presented the move towards an aggressive “narrative competition”, promoting a “culture war” dynamic around issues like migration, Muslims in Europe, family vs. progressive values.

-- By only analysing tweets related to the hashtags on EU elections, the Oxford Internet Institute found that the majority of news pieces shared on the topic came from mainstream news outlets.
+- Only by analysing tweets related to the hashtags on EU elections, the Oxford Internet Institute found that the majority of news pieces shared on the topic came from mainstream news outlets.
 The study also focuses on junk news networks in Europe.

 - Do these findings show that disinformation campaigns didn’t happen?
 EU vs Disinfo recalls us that domestic disinformation shouldn’t be seen as the “new normal” in the European political debate.
 Quite the contrary, fake news have evolved beyond the playbook used by Russian trolls in the U.S. election.

-- Karen White, Director for European Public Policy of Twitter, has published an article analysing 6.2m Tweets on EU elections.
+- Karen White, Director for Twitter’s European Public Policy, published an article analysing 6.2m Tweets on EU elections.